tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 Thus computing the carry bit requires computing the propagators and generators, along with expressions of the form $p_{i-1} \land p_{i-2}... \land p_{j+1} \land g_j$.
 This expression is an AND with many inputs, which we've already shown can be computed with a single threshold gate!
 We can also compute an OR with unbounded fan-in by setting $\textbf{w} = 1$ and $\theta=1$, allowing us to check if least one AND expression is satisfied.
 With that, we can now add two numbers in $TC_{0}$!

-In practice, it has been shown that one-layer transformers trained to perform n-digit addition do in fact learn an algorithm similar to a carry-lookahead adder, with parallel preparation for each digit, but with a fixed window instead of a full lookahead tree (hence there exist failures at edge cases). <d-cite key="quirke2024understandingadditiontransformers"></d-cite> Other work on modular addition discover addition algorithms that are less carry-lookahead-like, though still involve parallel computation. <d-cite key="zhong2023clockpizzastoriesmechanistic"></d-cite>
+In practice, it has been shown that one-layer transformers trained to perform $n$-digit addition do in fact learn an algorithm similar to a carry-lookahead adder, with parallel preparation for each digit, but with a fixed window instead of a full lookahead tree (hence there exist failures at edge cases). <d-cite key="quirke2024understandingadditiontransformers"></d-cite> Other work on modular addition discovered addition algorithms that are less carry-lookahead-like, though still involve parallel computation. <d-cite key="zhong2023clockpizzastoriesmechanistic"></d-cite>

 ### Iterated Addition